plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 What Thay emphasized was that, we could touch our dreams right away if we wanted to.
 How?
 Thay had already thoroughly taught us.
 Countless times, we, monks and nuns, sang “It needs you to breathe gently for the miracles to be displayed” (from the song/poem *Our True Heritage*).
 During a sitting meditation, we might again hear Thay’s warm voice in our ears:

-> “Dear Lord Buddha... when I breathe in, I see that I have arrived.
+> “Dear Lord Buddha… when I breathe in, I see that I have arrived.
 When I breathe out, I see that I am home.
 I have come home to the present moment.
 This is my true homeland.
 I have arrived, in touch with the wonders of life, with the Pure Land in the present moment.
 This can be done within one in-breath or one out-breath.
 If I am able to arrive, to come home, then what more do I need to do?
 I can enjoy myself as I please in the Buddha Land.”

 Like the word “happiness,” the phrase “right away” has become so familiar to the ears that many people in our sangha have forgotten its true value.
 Was it just meant to fulfill the preferred taste of “instant noodles” of modern day?
 The teachings of the Buddha “transcend time,” if we cannot eat them right away in this moment, then we will never be able to taste them. *Now or never!*